Dear BIC Friends,

 For further information on BIC projects and activities, please see my report in the IBA Council agenda.

-Many of us will soon be making the journey to Sydney, and if I have not yet met you, please do come up and introduce yourself.
-Together with my fellow BIC Officers, we look forward immensely to seeing you all again at the IBA Annual Conference!
+Many of you will soon be joining me in Rome, and if I have not yet had the pleasure of meeting you, please do come up and introduce yourself.
+Together with my fellow BIC Officers, we look forward to seeing you soon at the IBA Annual Conference!

 Chair, Bar Issues Commission